steelbreeze/state.js/docs/state.md

 ## Class: Context
-Default working implementation of a state machine context class.
+Default working implementation of a state machine instance class.

-Implements the `IContext` interface.
+Implements the `IActiveStateConfiguration` interface.
-It is possible to create other custom context classes to manage state machine state in any way (e.g. as serialisable JSON); just implement the same members and methods as this class.
+It is possible to create other custom instance classes to manage state machine state in any way (e.g. as serialisable JSON); just implement the same members and methods as this class.

 ### fsm.Context.setCurrent(region, state)